On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Motivation

-We consider the traditional RCK model with linear technology and linear instantaneous utility.
-That is, we consider the following model:
+The purpose of this section is to demonstrate that there are many examples of variational problems in which either the value function does not satisfy the HJB equation or there are infinitely many classical solutions to the HJB equation, or both, although the problem is classified in the traditional RCK optimal growth model.

+The RCK model is represented by the following problem:

-where $\rho>0$, $\bar{k}>0$, $u(c)=c$, and $f(k)=k$.
-Let $V_{\rho}$ denote the value function of the above model.
+where $\rho>0$ and $\bar{k}>0$.
+Throughout this section, we assume that $u(c)$ is bounded from below, and thus $\int_0^{\infty}e^{-\rho t}u(c(t))dt$ can be defined for any locally integrable function $c(t)$, although this value may become $+\infty$.
+Let $\bar{V}$ denote the value function of the above model.
 Note that, the HJB equation is the following differential equation.

-We first show the following facts.\footnote{We present the formal definitions of several technical terms, including the value function and classical and viscosity solutions of the HJB equation, in the next section.
-Because this counterexample is most important in this paper, we present this before introducing the formal definitions.}
+We present the following facts.\footnote{We present the formal definitions of several technical terms, including the value function and classical and viscosity solutions to the HJB equation, in the next section.
+Because these facts are important in this paper, we present them before introducing the formal definitions.}